ArhanChaudhary/NAND/README.md

 A Jack program:
 - Defines classes in separate files
 - Consists of a collection of one or more classes, one of which must be named `Main`
-- Must define the `main` function in the `Main` class, the entry point of the program defined by the Jack OS.
+- Must define the `main` function in the `Main` class, the entry point of the program defined by the Jack OS

 ### Syntax